yaolifeng0629/del-repos/README.md

 2. Enter the access token (`Token`) of the corresponding platform.
 3. For `GitHub` or `Gitee`, the tool opens the `Token` of the corresponding platform to generate a page.
 4. The tool will get a list of your repositories and let you choose which repositories to delete.
+   - After the warehouse name 🔗 The symbol is a shortcut link, click to directly access the corresponding warehouse.
 5. After confirming the selection, the tool will delete the selected warehouse in batch.

 ### ⚠️ considerations